-Given the direct applicability of article 108(3) TFEU in the Portuguese legal system, recognised by article 8(3) of the Portuguese constitution, it is usually sufficient for a competitor to rely on this provision.
-If the aid was granted by means of an administrative act, an infringement of article 108(3) TFEU will render this act unlawful and create an obligation on the granting authority to revoke it.
+Given the direct applicability of article 108(3) TFEU in the Portuguese legal system, as also recognised by article 8(3) of the Portuguese constitution, it is usually sufficient for a competitor to invoke a violation of this provision, if the aid was granted by means of an administrative act.

-Although there is, to our knowledge, no relevant case law regarding this question in a scenario where the aid was granted on the basis of an act of private law, eg a contract, it seems possible - given that the conclusion of such contract violates a legal prohibition forming part of the Portuguese legal system and the violation is liable to affect the interests of competitors of the aid beneficiary - that competitors could bring a claim based on tort law.
+Although there is, to our knowledge, no relevant case law regarding this question in a scenario where the aid was granted on the basis of an act of private law (eg, a contract), it seems possible - given that the conclusion of such contract violates a legal prohibition forming part of the Portuguese legal system and the violation is liable to affect the interests of competitors of the aid beneficiary - that competitors could bring a claim based on tort law.